craig-br/instruqt-tracks/instruqt-tracks/getting-started-edge-lab/02-install-edge-app/assignment.md

   <img alt="Deploy edge application" src="../assets/img/deploy_app_template.png" />
 </a>

-The `Deploy edge application` job template is used to execute the playbook in *Dublin region* inventory by default if no other instance is specified during the automation job launch.
+The `Deploy edge application` job template uses the *Dublin region* inventory by default, which uses the `Dublin instance group`.
+And the `Dublin instance group` will use the local `dublin-edge-lab`execution node to run all the automation jobs.
-Therefore `dublin-edge-lab`execution node will be used at the moment of execution to deploy the application.

 <a href="#deploy_app_template_dublin">
   <img alt="Deploy edge application inventory" src="../assets/img/deploy_app_template_dublin.png" />